EVANS Arrival in Canada

 is Thomas Frye Lewis Evans, the Dean who ended up in Tadoussac!>>

 This document at left was created in the 1950's, and has lots of information about the Evans and Lewis families and descendants.
 Several excerpts have been shown above if you don't want to read the whole thing!
-(The document at left is 38 pages - I made the second-last page!)
+(The document at left is 38 pages and it's a pdf so you can read it - I made page 35!)